 Phased arrays are used in both radar and communication systems.
 Clearly, the first widespread use of phased arrays was in military radar systems.
 Phased arrays have also been used in weather radar and for commercial air traffic control.
 More recently, phased arrays are finding use in communication systems, such as satellites, and for ground based SATCOM for non-geostationary satellite communication.

 Move, Shoot, and Communicate

 The ability to form multiple simultaneous beams means that the radar can simultaneously track multiple targets.
-This is very useful to applications such as airborne platforms where target may include other air planes, missiles, and ground targets.
+This is very useful to applications such as airborne platforms where target may include other airplanes, missiles, and ground targets.

 To understand the usefulness of phased arrays for ground based satellite communication (SATCOM), it is helpful to first contrast it with communication to geospatial satellites.
 The familiar satellite television (TV) systems use reflector antennas which are aligned to the satellite and fixed in position.
-This is possible because the satellite is geo-stationary which means it is fixed in a particular location above the surface of the earth.
-For systems where the satellite is non-geostationary (which means it moves across the sky in orbit aground the earth), the ground antenna must track the position of the satellite as it passes by.
+This is possible because the satellite is geo-stationary, which means it is fixed in a particular location above the surface of the earth.
+For systems where the satellite is non-geostationary (which means it moves across the sky in orbit around the earth), the ground antenna must track the position of the satellite as it passes by.
 In this case, the ground station can mechanically move the antenna and there are many commercial systems that use mechanical scanning.
 However, mechanical movement can have reliability issues, are bulky (volume), and heavy (weight).
 For many systems, a more attractive option is to use an electronically scanned phased array.

-- Battle Field Communications
+- Battlefield Communications

 - Aircraft Carrier Communication